Chapter 37: Penir da Kasin

 Djulian jerked and did a double take.
 “What!?”

 Penir raised an eyebrow.

 Stepping back, Djulian cleared her throat.
 “S-Sorry, what?”

 “This dress.
 It’s beautiful.
 I think the collar needs a little work but her instincts are good.
 It followed the new trends from the eastern and southern cities, the scoop collar.”

 “Nonsense, the collar isn’t done.
 Lily, do you have some Klafin Sheer?”

 Klafin was an expensive sheer fabric with a delicate lace pattern.
-It was very expensive and she didn’t have any.
+It was very expensive and usually only purchased when needed.
 She shook her head.
-Even as she did, she wondered how she could get some of it in her hands; her mentor’s question was obvious a suggestion.
+Even as she did, she wondered how she could get some of it in her hands; her mentor’s question was obviously a suggestion.

 “Try that.
 Keep the low collar but bring the sheer up to a tight scoop with a lace trim.”

 Lily smiled, she could picture it.
 The sheer fabric would hide the scandalous exposure of Nirih’s chest but still give hints of the feminine body underneath.
 It would be right on the edge of shocking, but on the correct side of being properly demure.
 “Thank you.”